Graphic Design Student Profile

 In your opinion, what is one thing, or one piece of advice that other students pursuing your major should know?

 I would really focus on managing your time.
-It can get stressful when you have other projects and classes to worry about, but with each project you do you should try and create something you're proud of.
+It can get stressful when you have other projects and classes to worry about, but with each project you do you should try and create something you're proud of and that could go in your portfolio.
 I've had projects that I have completely started over multiple times, but with each one I learned something HUGE that has only made me a better designer.